photoprism/photoprism-docs/docs/developer-guide/configuration.md

 # Configuration

 ## Help ##
-`photoprism help` shows all available commands and config parameters.
+`photoprism help` shows available commands, config parameters and environment variable names.
+These are also listed in [Getting Started](/getting-started/config-options/).

 ## Show current settings ##
 `photoprism config` shows all config parameters and their values.
-These are also listed in the [config-options section](/getting-started/config-options/)

 ## Change settings ##
 You can either use environment variables like `PHOTOPRISM_CACHE_PATH`, a [config file](https://github.com/photoprism/photoprism/blob/develop/assets/config/photoprism.yml) or command line parameters like `--cache-path` to configure PhotoPrism.
 [Environment variables](https://docs.docker.com/compose/environment-variables/) are usually best for dockerized applications.
 You can easily set them in [docker-compose.yml](https://github.com/photoprism/photoprism/blob/develop/docker-compose.yml) without touching any other files.